earthobservations/wetterdienst/docs/pages/api.rst

 The column ``HAS_FILE`` indicates whether the station actually has a file with data on the server.
 That might not always be the case for stations which have been phased out.

-When using ``create_new_file_index=True``, the function can be forced to retrieve a new list of files from the server.
-Otherwise, data will be served from the cache because this information rarely changes.

 Measurements
 ============